byu-stat-223-master/hw2-starter/README.md

   * What is the mean number of boxes that a consumer must purchase to get a complete set?
   * What proportion of consumers will need to purchase 14 boxes or more to complete a set?

-In answering the questions, **be sure to assess the Monte Carlo error (through, for example, a confidence interval)**.
+In answering the questions, **be sure to assess the Monte Carlo error (through a confidence interval)**.
 Your script should run in less than about 30 seconds.
 Use good coding standards, such as proper indentation and good variable names.
 Make your script reuse as much code as possible, as opposed to having virtually-duplicated code with only minor modifications.
 Make sure your code clearly labels and displays the results rather than just printing out numbers.
 Note that, in this problem, the number of items in the set is 4.
 The best solution is general for any number of items in the set, that is, it is best if the code can handle selection probabilities vectors of arbitrary length.
-Summarize your results in a file called 'memo.txt' that would be appropriate to share with your boss who doesn't know R.
+Summarize your results in a file called `memo.txt` that would be appropriate to share with your boss who doesn't know R.

 ## Birthday Problem